Showing posts with label hiking. Show all posts

 Hamstreet Village Circumnavigation (2½ miles) - mixed terrain paths

-The path goes through the gate to the right of the farmhouse at the bottom of the hill and after then turns diagonally left to emerge onto the B2067 via a stile beneath a tree.
+The path goes through the gate to the right of the farmhouse at the bottom of the hill and then turns diagonally left to emerge onto the B2067 via a stile beneath a tree.
 Turn left to head back towards the village along the road, climbing the hill, taking great care.
 Just beyond the brow of the hill, you will notice a track-way on your right, signed ‘Orlestone Rise’.
 Wander up this track and at the end on your left you will find the entrance to Hamstreet Woods.

 Follow the path (known as School Ride) into the woods, descending steeply.
 The path crosses Main Ride and descends some more, gradually curving right to end at a T-junction with ‘Stickles Path’; turn left to descend and cross the bridge, exiting the woods onto Bourne Lane.
 Pass through the swing-gate to your right and then another swing-gate immediately left.
 The path now heads along the left-hand field-edge.
 You will pass through a housing development and then climb a slope to the station.
 Use the steps or lift to cross the footbridge and walk down the car park on the opposite side of the station.

 Turn right onto the opposite pavement along Ashford Road and then left up a steep gravel track.
 Where the track bends sharply to the right follow the surfaced path ahead, eventually descending across the field.
-Take the left-hand fork where the path splits and upon reaching Warehorne Road, turn left to follow the B2067 back to the village centre.
+Take the left-hand fork where the path splits at the bottom, and upon reaching Warehorne Road, turn left to follow the B2067 back to the village centre.
 Use the crossing beneath the railway bridge to change sides and follow the pavement back to the crossroads.

 (For a quiet detour there is a footpath between fences on the right-hand side which is channelled around some ninety-degree bends and crosses a footbridge.
 It can sometimes be quite brambly and when you eventually reach a driveway, turn right and follow this back out to the main street.
 Turn left to return to the main village crossroads.)